 The Museum of Nature is a castle-like building constructed in the early 1900s, each stone carved by hand from a local quarry.
 While on your tour, look for carved moose heads, beavers and other Canadian emblems of nature in the stonework of the building.
 An interesting bit of the history of this building is that it actually functioned as the Parliament buildings for a number of years after the buildings on Parliament Hill burned down in 1916.

 Don’t forget to stop for that Instagram moment at the woolly mammoth when you take our award winning Bikes & Bites guided bicycle tour that passes by this architectural gem.

-The next in hte series of Ottawa Museums is the Museum of Nature.
+The next in the series of Ottawa Museums is the Museum of History.
 Contrasting with the medieval style of the Museum of Nature, the modern Canadian Museum of History in Gatineau, Quebec, pays homage to Canada’s diverse environment and culture with the turtle-head entrance, swooping cantilevered curved natural stone walls depicting the Canadian Shield and giant symbolic overturned canoes on the roof.

 One of the best views of the city is from the panoramic riverside terrace overlooking the Ottawa River and the Parliament buildings.
 Yet another stop where you want to take a photo.
 Make sure you get that steel train bridge in the picture, as it is nearly 120 years old and is slated to be replaced.